digital-work-lab/handbook/docs/20-research/24-software.md

 ## Collaborative Literature Reviews (CoLRev)

 [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"} is an open-source environment for collaborative literature reviews.
-It integrates with differerent synthesis tools, takes care of the data, and facilitates Git-based collaboration.
+It integrates with different synthesis tools, takes care of the data, and facilitates Git-based collaboration.
 To accomplish these goals, CoLRev advances the design of review technology at the intersection of methods, design, cognition, and community building.
 The following features stand out: